spech66/hugo-best-practices/README.md

-# hugo-best-practices
+# Hugo - Best practices

 Best practices and ideas for [Hugo](https://gohugo.io/) the open-source static site generator.

-If there is any english native speaker reading this I would be glad to get some corrections on the wording. ;-)
+_If there is any english native speaker reading this I would be glad to get some corrections on the wording. ;-)_

 ## Content organization

-I prefer to keep all images next to the Markdown files.
-This allows me to keep the images in the highest poossible resolution and use the latest hugo version to resize them to the perfect size for the current theme.
+Keep all images next to the index Markdown file.
+This allows to keep the images in the highest possible resolution and let hugo resize them to the perfect size for the current theme.

 ```sh
 ├── mysite/